 They Hate Us, Too

-The "anti-war" rallies are generated not by any love for Iraq, but by a hatred for America--or, more fundamentally, for the principle America represents.
-The protestors oppose the individualism that lies at America's foundation.
-They despise the idea of a capitalist system, in which the individual is sovereign, free to live his own life and pursue his own values, irrespective of the wishes of "the public."
-And they therefore despise the derivative idea that, as a free nation, America has the sovereign right to defend its self-interest, irrespective of the wishes of the international community.
+At root, the "anti-war" rallies are generated not by any sympathy for Iraq, but by a hatred for America--or, more fundamentally, for the principle that America represents.
+The protest leaders oppose the individualism that lies at America's foundation.
+They despise the idea of a capitalist system in which the individual is sovereign, free to live his own life and pursue his own values, irrespective of the wishes of "the public."
+And they therefore despise the derivative idea that, as a free nation, America has the sovereign right to defend its self-interest, irrespective of the wishes of the rest of the world.

-The "anti-war" forces are not against an invasion of Iraq, if authorized by the U.N.; they just don't want the decision to be made by the United States.
+The "anti-war" forces are not opposed to war, nor even to a war against Iraq, if it were authorized by the United Nations.
+They just don't want the decision to be made by the United States.
 It is America's deferral to the U.N. that they frantically seek.
 It is American "selfishness"--the tenet that one has the moral right to uphold one's self-interest--that triggers anger and fear in them.
-It is the undercutting of America's sovereignty--the surrender of the principle of individualism to the principle of collectivism--that underlies the malicious glee with which U.N. dignitaries hail attacks on America, that motivates the spiteful cowardice of the "human-shield" volunteers in Baghdad and that constitutes the ideological goal of the "anti-war" movement.
+It is the undercutting of America's sovereignty--the surrender of the principle of individualism to the principle of collectivism--that is the goal of all their marches, speeches and editorials.